realmjoin/realmjoin-docs/onboarding/onboarding-realmjoin-portal/required-permissions.md

 All actions triggered by this app are filtered through RealmJoin’s internal permission (RBAC) model which can evaluate AzureAD group and role memberships.

 All of the following permissions are of the permission type “**Application**” ( = can operate without a signed in user) and target [MS Graph API](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0).
+You can read more about the individual permissions [here](https://docs.microsoft.com/en-us/graph/permissions-reference)

 If you onboard **RealmJoin Core ReadOnly** features it will onboard read-only versions of the same permissions and offer only limited functionality.
 These are not described separately.